Quickstart Guide

 Generating a dataset and annotating it are where you will spend most of your time when creating your own models.
 If you don’t have a dataset yet, follow these steps to generate one:

-Optionally, use our data generation starter application to generate your dataset, and
+2. Optionally, use our data collection application to generate your dataset, and

 You can make your own dataset from scratch, or you can add images and annotations to the dataset we provided.
 You would do this to potentially improve the performance of license plate detection model on certain vehicles or plates, or in certain environments.